Generic selectors

 Do Checkerboard Cichlids really need such extreme water conditions?

 Yes.
 While captive-bred specimens can survive in slightly less extreme conditions (pH up to 6.5, GH up to 3), they don’t truly thrive outside of very soft, acidic water.
-Fish kept in harder, more alkaline conditions typically show washed-out coloration, reduced activity, and shortened lifespans.
+Fish kept in harder, more alkaline conditions show washed-out coloration, reduced activity, and shortened lifespans.
 For breeding, the conditions need to be even more extreme, with pH below 5.8 being reportedly necessary for egg development.

 What’s the difference between Dicrossus filamentosus and Dicrossus maculatus?